ardhiraka/talent_fair_sample_challenge/README.md

-# Hacktiv8 Talent Fair Vol. 3 Challenge
+# Hacktiv8 Talent Fair Vol. 4 Challenge

-> Hacktiv8 Team in collaboration with Kalbe and ARIA Indonesia
+> Hacktiv8 Team in collaboration with Paragoncorp, Julo and Erajaya
 ---

+_Archieve of previous Talent Fair can be found in [legacy](https://github.com/ardhiraka/talent_fair_sample_challenge/tree/main/legacy) folder._

 ## Challenge Brief Description

 Hacktiv8 Talent Fair specially held for Hacktiv8's Data Science graduates only, which we packed in the format of competition/hackaton.
-The winner of this Talent Fair will be processed in a `fast-track` manner by the company's judges (Kalbe and ARIA Indonesia).
+The winner of this Talent Fair will be processed by the company's judges (Paragoncorp, Julo and Erajaya).

-The open positions at Kalbe are Data Scientist and ARIA Indonesia currently looking for Data Scientist.

 There will be other companies that will also come as participants who can see the resumes of projects that you are working on and can immediately enter the recruitment process stage (a Zoom's breakout room will be available during the event).